-If so, then, therein lies your answer to how to deal with feeling neglected in a relationship – by not allowing anyone – including your significant other – to walk all over you.
+If so, therein lies your answer to how to deal with feeling neglected in a relationship.
+By not allowing anyone – including your significant other – to walk all over you.
 “If you’re neglected in a relationship, you need to have boundaries and try to know yourself.
 Trace back to a time when you were comfortable in your skin and then assess how you got to the point you’re at.
 And try to learn from the experience,” advises Adya.

 2. Take stock of your relationship expectations

+Are you looking for a quick fix – a clear answer to how to stop feeling neglected in a relationship?
+Maybe it’s time to check if your unworldly expectations are a little too much for your partner to cope with.
 Charmaine was in a stable relationship with a man who doted on her.
 Yet, something seemed to be rocking their relationship boat.
-The more he tried to be there for Charmaine, the more she expected from him.
+The more he tried to be there for Charmaine, the more Charmaine expected from him.
 This led to constant bickering and arguments, with Charmaine constantly claiming that he didn’t care for her.

 “How can you feel neglected in a relationship where your partner is there for you at every step of the way?”
 Charmaine’s elder sister asked her, as she complained for the umpteenth time that she felt invalidated in her relationship.
 As hard as it was for Charmaine to hear it, the truth was her unrealistic expectations were at the root of this feeling of inadequacy.